big city

 Northwest Indiana Marijuana DUI & OWI Lawyers

 Have you been charged with a marijuana OWI or marijuana DUI in Indiana?
-Indiana has been slower than other states in regards to the legalization of marijuana, and driving under the influence of a controlled substance, including forms of cannabis/marijuana and CBD that contain .3% or more of THC, is a serious charge.
+Indiana has been slower than other states in regard to the legalization of marijuana, and driving under the influence of a controlled substance, including forms of cannabis/marijuana and CBD that contain .3% or more of THC, is a serious charge.
 Even though the first offense of a DUI for weed may just be a misdemeanor, it can still involve time in jail, many hours of community service, court fees and fines, and suspension of driving privileges.
 If you are facing charges of a DUI while impaired, a marijuana DUI lawyer at Stracci Law Group can help you protect your rights.

 Indiana DUI & OWI Involving Marijuana Laws